babadam2002/diyhue-HA-addon-AmbilightTV-mod/diyhue/DOCS.md

-# Home Assistant Add-on: diyHue
+# Home Assistant Add-on: diyHue Bab Adam

 The Home Assistant diyHue Add-on allows users to run a fully working diyHue instance right inside Home Assistant.
 With this Add-on you can manage all your Genuine Hue Lightbulbs, Sensors and Switches aswell as add third-party devices right from inside Home Assistant.